flame-code/FLAME/docs/flame.rst

 framework to train a neural network potential to reproduce the PES from *ab initio* calculations.
-The combination of neural network potentials with the MHM in FLAME allows a highly efficient and reliable identification of the ground state as well as metastable structures  of molecules and crystals, as well as of nano structures, including surfaces, interfaces,
+The combination of neural network potentials with the MHM in FLAME allows highly efficient and reliable identification of the ground state as well as metastable structures  of molecules and crystals, as well as of nano structures, including surfaces, interfaces,